-In the 2010-2013 grant cycle, United Way is supporting 98 programs.
+During our 2013-2016 grant cycle, United Way is funding 107 programs.
 These programs are among the best in our community at delivering quality health and human services.
 Each agency was held accountable for the funds it received and for showing measurable outcomes and effective results.
 For help from any community service, call 2-1-1.
 Together, we are building a stronger, more caring community.

 - Funded programs lists grants by program and agency